Sid Gillman: The AFL and the Los Angeles/San Diego Chargers

 His greatest coaching success came after he was persuaded by Barron Hilton, then the Chargers' majority owner, to become the head coach of the AFL franchise he planned to operate in Los Angeles.
-When the team's general manager, Frank Leahy, became ill during the Chargers' founding season, Gillman took on additional responsibilities as general manager.
+When the team's general manager, Frank Leahy, became ill during the Chargers' founding season, its one season in Los Angeles before moving to San Diego, Gillman took on additional responsibilities as general manager.
 As the first coach of the Chargers, Gillman gave the team a mercurial personality that matched his own.